Two years ago, Kabita Kanhar delivered a baby girl but couldn’t pay her medical bill.

 It pays only up to a cap, which remained the same while hospital costs rose.

 The program has also had implementation problems, including misbehavior by providers.
-Participating hospitals may be turning these patients away or asking them to pay for drugs and tests while in the hospital — even though those services should have been covered.
+Participating hospitals may be turning these patients away or

 Many poor people, as much as a third, don’t even know about the program.